-Jintana Kaewkhaw, a Thai environmental activist, stands on the coastline that was the proposed site for a coal-powered power plant.
+Jintana Kaewkhaw, a Thai environmental rights defender, stands on the coastline that was the proposed site for a coal-powered power plant.
 She successfully lead a protest group against a company that wanted to build a coal-powered electricity plant next to her village.

 In a landmark case the villagers won but it came at huge personal cost to herself.
 She was shot at 4 times, arrested and now has permanent police minders to protect her.

 Rokeeyoh Sana-Ae stands on the beach located next to her community in the Tae Pa District of Songklah Province.
 Where she stands is the proposed site for a coal-powered power plant which the community vigorously opposes saying it will destroy the natural habitat of the area and their community.

 Bun Saluth in the Monks Community Forest that he protected from loggers, poachers and encroachment.
 This pioneer of the Buddhist environmental movement in Cambodia succeeded in 2002, despite having been threatened with his life, and was able to legally protect 18,261 hectares of evergreen forest now called the Monks Community Forest, which he still safeguards today.

 Cambodian artist Sopheap Pich at his studio in Phnom Penh.
 He uses rattan and bambo to create sculptures representing various aspects of Khmer life.
 Sopheap grew up in Massachusetts, USA, before returning to Phnom Penh several years ago to continue his artist career.
 He is now one of the most successful Cambodian artists of his generation having been exhibited in solo shows in New York, Bangkok, Hong Kong, Singapore and Dubai.

 After a party, young Dagestani men visit a hot springs in the middle of no-where which has a flammable fountain of water.